Answer:

 There are two main formats of HDR: HDR10 and Dolby Vision.

-Dolby Vision offers a better image quality as it provides 12-bit color, while HDR10 is limited to 10-bit.
+Dolby Vision offers better image quality as it provides 12-bit color, while HDR10 is limited to 10-bit.
 Although there aren’t any 12-bit color TVs, Dolby Vision uses down-sampling to deliver superior 10-bit color depth.

 Furthermore, Dolby Vision implements its metadata on a scene-by-scene or frame-by-frame basis, also referred to as Dynamic HDR, which provides a more immersive and realistic viewing experience.
 A TV with Dolby Vision also supports HDR10.